-'Social Value'.
-(OPCC and Force) value' across the OPCC and Force.
-Risks and Performance In November 2018, a threshold within the 2018/19 Treasury Management Strategy was breached, by virtue of the monetary limit to be placed with one counterparty being exceeded.
-The investment overlap was discovered on the same day the investment was made and the Commissioner's Chief Finance Officer was contacted immediately for a decision on how to rectify.
-One option was to unwind the one investment early losing £2,000 of interest so there was no breach, or breaching the limit for six weeks until the planned repayment date.
-Due to the low risk of the counter party (a Local Authority) it was decided to breach the limit for 6 weeks.
-The Commissioner had no liquidity difficulties during this period.
-Staff undertaking the Treasury Management Function have been reminded of the need to strictly adhere to the relevant Treasury Management Strategy.
+Risks and Performance.
+In November 2018, a threshold Staff undertaking the Treasury

+within the 2018/19 Treasury Management Function have been

+Management Strategy was reminded of the need to strictly

+breached, by virtue of the monetary adhere to the relevant Treasury

+limit to be placed with one Management Strategy.

+counterparty being exceeded.
+The

+investment overlap was discovered 2019/20 Update:

+on the same day the investment was Complete - However note further

+made and the Commissioner's Chief unconnected breach in 2019/20

+Finance Officer was contacted assessment above.

+immediately for a decision on how to

+rectify.
+One option was to unwind

+the one investment early losing

+£2,000 of interest so there was no

+breach or breaching the limit for six

+weeks until the planned repayment

+date.
+Due to the low risk of the

+counter party (a Local Authority) it

+was decided to breach the limit for 6

+weeks.
+The Commissioner had no

+liquidity difficulties during this

+period.